 A full list of publications may be found here.

-Reformation Without End: Religion, Politics and the Past in Post-Revolutionary England (Manchester: Manchester University Press, forthcoming in March 2018).
+Reformation Without End: Religion, Politics and the Past in Post-Revolutionary England (Manchester: Manchester University Press, 2018).

 God in the Enlightenment, eds.
 William J. Bulman and Robert G. Ingram (Oxford: Oxford University Press, 2016).

 Between Sovereignty and Anarchy: The Politics of Violence in the American Revolutionary Era, eds.
 Patrick Griffin, Robert G. Ingram, Peter Onuf and Brian Schoen (Charlottesville, VA: University of Virginia Press 2015).

 Religion, Reform and Modernity in the Eighteenth Century: Thomas Secker and the Church of England (Woodbridge: The Boydell Press, 2017).

 Religious Identities in Britain, 1660–1832, eds.
 William Gibson and Robert G. Ingram (Aldershot: Ashgate, 2005).